vinesh89/RNCardMemoryGame/README.md

 * Responsive layout design using Styled-Components and Flexbox
 * Generate a given pairs of random numbers between 1-100
 * Game logic to match the concecutively selected pairs of numbers
 * Animation to show the card flip
+* Alert user with the number of steps taken to finish the game
+* Option to restart the game
 * Implementation on both Android and iOS platforms

 ## Installation